k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 <td width="210">
 <h4><strong>db</strong></h4>
 </td>
-<td width="433">Actions to be performed on a DB Interface, such as creation of a new table, load of data or execution of a DB command.&nbsp;</td>
+<td width="433">Actions to be performed on a DB Interface, such as creating a new table, loading data or executing a DB command.&nbsp;</td>
 <td width="600">
 <p><strong>DbCommand</strong> Actor&nbsp;performs database commands against a DB command interface.</p>
 <p>The interface to use as an Input&nbsp;can be a JDBC URL or a reference to a pre-defined interface.
 Other inputs include the schema, table name, fields definition,&nbsp;sql dialect to use and append -&nbsp;text to be appended to the create command.
 Can be used to create the WITH section where required.</p>